I have the best job in the world …helping others to get their dream job!

 I am Civil Service Selection Interview Trained – the “Gold Standard”.

 I understand, use and interpret the Civil Service “Success Profiles” regularly for clients (these have now replaced the previous Civil Service Competency Framework)

 I won a national “Investors in People” award for my staff recruitment processes and for coaching colleagues to be successful at internal promotions at The Countryside Agency.

-Invited to join the University of Wolverhampton’s Media Advisory Board – Oct 2016
+Member of the University of Wolverhampton’s Screen School Advisory Board

-I can also coach over Skype or FaceTime or the telephone if we can’t meet in person.
+I coach over Zoom or FaceTime or the telephone.

 Pakistan v Ireland Women – July 2013 – I was the ICC Match Manager for 2 x T20s and a One Day International.